dvklopfenstein/goatools_simulation/README.md

 ### Abstract
 Simulations of various sizes of study gene lists with various percentages of genes which are enriched in _Humoral response_ are simulated.
-The results are analyzed to determine the percentages the _Humoral response_ genes recovered from thousands of gene ontology analyses.
+The results are analyzed to determine the percentages the _Humoral response_ genes in the study which are correctly discovered by the thousands of gene ontology analyses.

 ### Introduction
 Using GOATOOLS grouping, we find over 2,000 genes having immune functions.
 A subset of the